astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 v_z
 \end{pmatrix}
 ```
-Note that the $x$ and $y$ components of the vector get "mixed up" when you
+Note that the $x$ and $y$ components of the vector get "mixed up" when
-rotate the coordinate system.
-By rotation, you are turning part of $x$ into $y$
+you rotate the coordinate system.
+By rotation, you are turning part
-and vice versa.
+of $x$ into $y$ and vice versa.
+However, the sum of the squares of
+the components is still the same, because cosine squared plus sine
+squared is one.

-You can gain an intuitive understanding of how this works by standing up and
+You can gain an intuitive understanding of how the rotation mixes up
-pointing your left hand straight ahead of you, and your right hand straight
+the components by standing up and pointing your left hand straight
+ahead of you, and your right hand straight to the right, with your
-to the right, with your arms at full extension.
-Now, turn to your right without
+arms at full extension.
+Now, turn to your right without changing the
-changing the relative orientation of your arms.
+relative orientation of your arms.
 Your left arm is now pointing
-where your right arm was, and your right arm is now pointing opposite to where your
+where your right arm was, and your right arm is now pointing opposite
-left arm was.
-If we take your original right arm to be $v_x$ and your original
+to where your left arm was.
+If we take your original right arm to be
-left arm to be $v_y$, you can plug ninety degrees into Equation {eq}`rotang`
+$v_x$ and your original left arm to be $v_y$, you can plug ninety
-and see that $v_x^\prime$ (where your right arm is now) is $-v_y$ (opposite
+degrees into Equation {eq}`rotang` and see that $v_x^\prime$ (where
+your right arm is now) is $-v_y$ (opposite where your left arm was)
-where your left arm was) and $v_y^\prime$ (where your left arm is now) is
+and $v_y^\prime$ (where your left arm is now) is $v_x$ (where your
-$v_x$ (where your right arm was).
-For intermediate angles, you would express
+right arm was).
+For intermediate angles, you would express your new
-your new arm directions as combinations of your original arm directions.
+arm directions as combinations of your original arm directions.

-The periodic nature of the sinusoidal functions corresponds to the angle
+The periodic nature of the sinusoidal functions corresponds to the
-being able to go around and around and around.
-To have the angle approach
+angle being able to go around and around and around.
+To have the
-an asymptote, as in a spacetime diagram, we need the hyperbolic trig functions,
+angle approach an asymptote, as in a spacetime diagram, we need the
-$\tanh$, $\sinh$, and $\cosh$.
-In a normal $x-y$ plane, if you had a vector
+hyperbolic trig functions, $\tanh$, $\sinh$, and $\cosh$.
+In a normal
+$x-y$ plane, if you had a vector in that plane, the angle the vector
-in that plane, the angle the vector would make with the $x$ axis would be
+would make with the $x$ axis would be $\tan{\theta} = v_y/v_x$,
-$\tan{\theta} = v_y/v_x$, opposite over adjacent.
-However, for spacetime,
+opposite over adjacent.
+However, for spacetime, it's the hyperbolic
-it's the hyperbolic tangent: $\tanh{\phi} = dx/cdt = v/c = \beta$.
-Note
+tangent: $\tanh{\phi} = dx/cdt = v/c = \beta$.
+Note that we put $x$
-that we put $x$ over $y$ to get $\beta$.
+over $y$ to get $\beta$.

 ```{margin}
 You can write the hyperbolic trigonometry functions in terms of exponentials.